 Based on the new strategic plan goals, NEFA is developing strategies to serve the New England region that promote equity in our own grant-making and program support activity, and that advance learning related to equity, diversity, inclusion, and accessibility.
 We have added two new eligibility requirements to this grant:

 - In NEFA's FY19 (June 2018-May 2019) the New England Presenter Travel Fund only supports applicants with an organizational budget under $1 million.

 - Only one grant per organization will be awarded for the year.

 Travel grants are also available for arts presenters or curatorial staff to travel for the purpose of seeing projects currently supported through the National Theater Project and the National Dance Project.

 - Broaden the experience and knowledge of New England organizations that present arts programming.

 - Increase the diversity of artists presented in the region.

-- Nonprofit organizations, schools, federally-recognized Indian tribal governments, or units of state or local government based in New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont) is eligible to apply for a Presenter Travel Fund grant.
+- Nonprofit organizations, schools, federally-recognized Indian tribal governments, or units of state or local government based in New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont) are eligible to apply for a Presenter Travel Fund grant.

-- Organizational budget up to $1 million
+- Organizational budget may not exceed $1 million.

 - The nonprofit organization does not need to be an arts organization.
 An organization that does not have a federal tax identification number (such as a national historic park) may apply as long as it is part of an official government agency (such as the National Park Service).